The Wizards Return: Alex vs. Alex: Casting

-The majority of the cast of the Disney Channel Original Series Wizards of Waverly Place (with the exception of David Henrie as Justin Russo, who was frequently mentioned) starred in the special.
-It was the first time they all got together to film the last movie for WOWP eight months after the show came to an end.
+The majority of the cast of the Disney Channel Original Series Wizards of Waverly Place (except David Henrie as Justin Russo, who was mentioned) starred in the special.

 Filming

 The Wizards Return: Alex vs. Alex was filmed at Hollywood Center Studios in California, with background sets for the Italy scenes.
 The special was filmed from October 22 to November 10, 2012.
-Unlike Wizards of Waverly Place: The Movie, which was a feature-length television film, this was an hour-long special.
-It was also the first WOWP content that Disney produced after the finale of the show which was 9 months earlier.
+This was an hour-long special, unlike Wizards of Waverly Place: The Movie, which was a feature-length television film.

 Release

 The special premiered on Disney Channel as a TV special on March 15, 2013 in the United States.

 Reception

 The episode was viewed by 5.9 million viewers on the day of its initial release.
 In the United Kingdom, the episode premiered with 575,000 viewers making it Disney Channel UK's third most watched episode ever.

 Home media

 The special was released exclusively on DVD on June 25, 2013 in a release that included the hour-long final episode of Wizards of Waverly Place, "Who Will Be the Family Wizard?" as a bonus feature.
 The actual special was presented in its original 1.78:1 aspect ratio, with English, Spanish and French audio and subtitle tracks.